Search StreamScheme

 Discord sync image

-Select the “Connections” tab then the icon for Twitch.
+In the user settings menu, select the “Connections” tab, then the icon for Twitch.
 If you are logged in to Twitch on your computer, it should auto-populate your account as the option.
 Sync your account.

 2. How to Set Up Discord Streamer Mode

-As a streamer, you should enable streamer mode before inviting any viewers to your server.
+As a streamer, enabling streamer mode is essential before inviting any viewers to your server.
 You can set it up by doing the following:

 1. Step 1

-Access this mode under “User Settings” then “Streamer Mode” toward the bottom of the list.
+Access this mode under “User Settings” and then “Streamer Mode” toward the bottom of the list.

 2. Step 2

-This can be set up with keybinds, or programmed to automatically start when Xsplit or OBS are running on your computer.
+In addition, this can be set up with key binds or programmed to automatically start when Xsplit or OBS are running on your computer.
 Essentially, the platform sets you up so that you can use it without unwanted issues or interruptions while you stream.

 3. Integrate Twitch with Your Discord Server

 Having s Discord server for your Twitch channel is a great way to build your audience’s community.
-In order for you to complete this step, you must have reached Twitch Affiliate or Partner status.
+To complete this step, you must have reached Twitch Affiliate or Partner status.

 Here’s how you can set one up: